bovlb/the-blue-alliance/docs/Developing/Development-Runbook.md

 ## Bootstrapping Data

-There are two ways to import data into a local copy of TBA.
+There are two ways to import data into a local development environment.
 You can either bootstrap the local db from the production site, or run the datafeeds locally to fetch data directly from FIRST.

 ### Bootstrapping from Prod TBA